 Some diseases or medications can create sensations of anxiety, fear and the powerful emotional reliving of events in your life.
 Illegal substances can also create these types of experiences.

 For that reason, it’s essential for a person to receive a full medical workup.
 This component ensures physical needs are being met properly in the course of providing care.
-Appropriate treatment for any underlying medical condition is important as well.
+Appropriate treatment for trauma for any underlying medical condition is important as well.

 Start the admission process